The Killers: Awards and nominations

 The Killers have been nominated for seven Grammy Awards, seven BRIT Awards, and twenty-four NME Awards.
+They are also the recipients of the ASCAP Vanguard Award (2010).

-The Killers have won four NME Awards for "Best International Band," in 2005, 2008, 2009, and 2013.
+The Killers have won four NME Awards for "Best International Band", in 2005, 2008, 2009, and 2013.
 The band has won a BRIT Award for "Best International Band" in 2007 as well as a MTV Europe Music Award for "Best Rock Group" in 2006.
 Also in 2006, the band won for "Best Video" for "When You Were Young" at the Q Awards.
 To date, the band has received six nominations for "Best International Band" at the NME Awards, four nominations for "Best International Group" at the BRIT Awards, and three nominations for "Best Rock Group" at the MTV Europe Music Awards.